Test Report in ACCELQ

 Detailed test case report

-Detailed test case report is displayed by clicking on one of the test cases in the left-nav listing.
+A detailed test case report is displayed by clicking on one of the test cases in the left-nav listing.
 Entire test case execution information is rendered in this part of the screen.
 Execution time is displayed on the top along with the Scenario name from which this test case was generated.
 You can also navigate to the Scenario by clicking it here.

 - Information is grouped on Actions executed during the run with a pass/fail indicator against each action.
 Execution time is also displayed against each action along with the Context to which the action belongs.
 You can click the action name and context name to open them in separate tabs.

-- If there is element interaction in a given statement, it is displayed with a hyper link for further details.
+- If there is element interaction in a given statement, it is displayed with a hyperlink for further details.

 Viewing Slideshow of test execution

 You can click on the slideshow icon in the test case detail section for a step-by-step image snapshot list from the test execution.
-Depending on the Screenshot option selected during test run, application screenshots are available at different step granularity.
-When you click on the camera icon besides a statement in report detail, you open the slideshow with the current screenshot navigated by default.
+Depending on the Screenshot option selected during a test run, application screenshots are available at different step granularity.
+When you click on the camera icon beside a statement in report detail, you open the slideshow with the current screenshot navigated by default.

-Within the test case details section, when there is an error message displayed, you can find contextual help for trouble shooting.
+Within the test case details section, when there is an error message displayed, you can find contextual help for troubleshooting.
 If there is contextual help available for a given condition, a glowing bulb icon is displayed by the statement.
 Click on it to find useful information on what the error indicates and some helpful tips to avoid the failure or to further troubleshoot.

 Re-Run test cases